snowplow/documentation/docs/data-apps/index.md

 Once created share the following details back with us:

 1. Project ID
-2. BigQuery Dataset ID
+2. BigQuery Dataset ID (indicator of where the app should default into, but is configurable in most apps once launched)
-3. BigQuery Dataset Region (indicator of where the app should default into but is configurable in most apps once launched)
+3. BigQuery Dataset Region (indicator of where the app should default into, but is configurable in most apps once launched)
 4. BigQuery Service Account JSON (**please send this in a secure format**)

 </TabItem>